 The FAC Art Center is a newly renovated, converted church building at 5 East Second Street in Downtown Frederick.
 Our historic building not only houses resident organizations, public art projects, exhibitions, and offices, but also serves as an affordable venue for our member artists and organizations to hold events,exhibitions, and performances.
 The FAC Arts Center is a cultural hub and anchor point for the arts in Frederick County.

-The FAC Art Center functions as a place for the community to engage in public art both inside and outside the building and complements the gallery program at 11 West Patrick.
+The FAC Art Center functions as a place for the community to engage in public art both inside and outside the building and complements the FAC Public Art Initiative.

 The first floorincludes the FAC Shop, information about FAC members, and resident organizations such as Endangered Species (theatre) Project.
 The first floor also features rotating exhibitions in partnership with local artists and arts organizations.